For more information about the ALCM workshop, please contact the Department of Asian Languages & Literatures at email@example.com

 Meeting on a monthly basis, the workshop covers a variety of topics, disciplinary orientations, regions, and periods.
 The workshop has proved useful for students at different stages of their careers and faculty interested in giving some of their work an initial hearing.
-For a schedule of upcoming workshops, please visit our News & Events page.
+For a schedule of upcoming workshops, please see the list below or visit our News & Events page.

 |"From Science to Literature and Adabi to Nechuri: Examining the Natural and Denaturalization in Ismat Chughtai"||Emily Durham, PhD Candidate in the Department of Asian Languages & Literatures|

 |"Urban Love, Celluloid Illusion: An Analysis of Bombay Middle Cinema of 1970s"||Suvadip Sinha, Assistant Professor, Department of Asian Languages & Literatures|